ajallenunc/OpEdd/README.md

 	b.
 Under this subfolder, create two directories: 'training' and 'template'.

 	c.
-Finally, under the 'template' subfolder, put the 'template.nii.gz' NIfTI file defining the template space in which to build the prior, e.g. FA or b0 template image.
+Under the 'template' subfolder, put the 'template.nii.gz' NIfTI file, defining the template space in which to build the prior, e.g. FA or b0 template image.

 ### Running Code

 0. Configure global paths in config.txt

 1. To build the template space prior from the training data, run the command below.
-This will create "mean_signal.nii.gz" and "log_cov_signal.nii.gz" NIfTI file tensors in the "${DaTaFolder}/priors/${PRIOR_NAME}/template/" folder.
+This will create "mean_signal.nii.gz" and "log_cov_signal.nii.gz" tensors in the "DaTaFolder/priors/PRIOR_NAME/template/" folder.

 ```
 bash construct_prior.sh
 ```

 2. To map the prior from the template space onto the geometry of an individual subjects brain, run the command below.
-This will writes "EB_object.pkl" to ${SUBJECT_DIR}$, which can then be loaded and used for design selection and estimation using the methods in opedd.
+This will write "EB_object.pkl" to SUBJECT_DIR, which can then be loaded and used for design selection and estimation using the methods in /opedd.
 See example.py for how to use this object.

 ```
 bash map_prior.sh